 The program is available within the Brisbane South PHN catchment through a capped funding stream, and will be delivered by Translating and Interpreting Services (TIS) National at no cost to the allied health service until 30 June 2017.

 The program includes access to immediate and pre-booked phone interpreting, and onsite interpreting.
-In return, allied health services must agree to complete cross-cultural / use of interpreter training, bulk-bill clients consulted under this program, and participate in a program evaluation survey.
+In return, allied health services must agree to complete cross-cultural / use of interpreter training and participate in a program evaluation survey.

 This program will only be available to a limited number of allied health disciplines.
-Eligible disciplines include diabetes educators, dietitians, physiotherapists, exercise physiologists, podiatrists, dentists, optometrists, speech pathologists, audiologists and occupational therapists.
+Eligible disciplines include diabetes educators, dietitians, physiotherapists, psychologists, exercise physiologists, podiatrists, dentists, optometrists, speech pathologists, audiologists, mental health nurses, social workers and occupational therapists.

 For more information, view the flyer and expression of interest under Related resources below.